dvudd/CI_PP2/README.md

 ### Ability Buttons
 During the player's turn they have two options, either attack the monster or drink a healing potion to regain some health points.
 ### Rolling the dice
-The effect of any action is decided by the roll of a die.
+The effect of any action is decided by the roll of a dice.
 Will the attack hit?
 How much damage will it do?
 ### Game Over
 When the player's health reaches 0, the game is over.
 Here the collected score is shown, and the user has the option to restart the game.
 ## Future Features